-Beyond clustering the container engines, some of the services also utilize clustering.
-This includes the messaging system RabbitMQ, monitoring system Icinga and all databases, i.e. Redis, Cassandra and PostgreSQL.
+databases, i.e., Redis, Cassandra and PostgreSQL.
 These services use clustering mostly due to requirements to their availability, since they are critical components of the infrastructure.
-Therefore all infrastructure service clusters are deployed with a service cluster node on at least one Swarm cluster node in each datacenter.
+Therefore all infrastructure service clusters are deployed with a service cluster node on at least one Swarm cluster node in each datacenter (as depicted in Fig. 5).
 Ensuring that the system can keep running as long as a single datacenter is available and has an active Swarm cluster node.